 The Ranger name started as a trim package on the full size F-Series trucks.
-Ford had been importing the Courier since about 1972 as a compact pick up.
-The Courier was produced by Mazda and at the time Ford owned a 25% stake in Mazda.
+Ford had been importing the Ford Courier since 1972 as a compact pick up.
+The Courier was produced by Mazda and at the time Ford owned a 7% stake in Mazda (Ford acquired a 24.5% stake in 1979).
 Ford introduced the Ranger as the replacement for the Courier.
 With the introduction of the Ranger as a compact truck, ' XLS' replaced the Ranger name on the F-Series.

 Year By Year:

 1983 Ford Ranger - Replacing the Mazda-built Courier for 1983 was the Ford-built Ranger truck.
 Introduced early in the 1982 calendar year, the Ranger was nearly the same size as the Courier and also offered 6 and 7 foot beds.
 Unlike the Courier, however, it was available not only with a regular four-cylinder engine, but also with a V-6 or 4-cylinder diesel engine.
 It became available with four-wheel drive later in the model year.
 The base Ranger had the 2-liter inline 4-cylinder engine rated at 72 hp.
 A 4-speed manual transmission was standard.
 The 2.3-liter diesel 4-cylinder was rated at 59 horsepower, and the 2.8-liter V-6 was rated at 115 horsepower.
 5-speed manual or 3-speed automatic transmissions were available.